nikolaygtitov/ToursApp/README.md

   * Submit a review for a tour that that customer has already taken
   * Edit or delete a review they previously submitted
   * Customer is able to delete his own account

+### Assumptions
+While developing an App I've made some assumptions on what my App would not be tested against:
+* User of App may not navigate over the App using URL links (e.g. users/edit) as this may break role types among users (Customer may be available to see and act on pages for Agent's use and vice versa)
+  * Please follow only links and buttons displayed strictly in the App

 ### Source Code